seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part1.md

 \mathsf A_{\varsigma}(d):=\inf\{r(g):0\ne g\in L^1(\mathbb R^d;\mathbb R),\ \widehat g=\varsigma g,\ g(0)=0\}.
 $$

+Pointwise values are taken using the continuous representative supplied by Fourier inversion.

 It was known that $\mathsf A\_+(d)$ and $\mathsf A\_-(d)$ are both finite and grow on the order of $\sqrt{d}$.
 Prior to Astra's work, the best uniform lower and upper bounds were